 Indigenous Global Learning Collective

 The Indigenous Global Learning Collective (IGLC) was formed by Douglas College, snəw̓eyəɬ leləm̓ Langara College and the University of the Fraser Valley whose campuses reside on the unceded territories of the of the Musqueam, Kwikwetlem, Stó:lō, and Qayqayt peoples.
-The IGLC will provide cross-institutional Indigenous international cultural learning opportunities virtually, as field schools, and as exchanges.
+The IGLC provides cross-institutional Indigenous international cultural learning opportunities virtually, as field schools, and as exchanges.
 International IGLC partners demonstrate commitment to local Indigenous communities, cultural experiential learning opportunities, and available Indigenous student wrap-around supports.
 This project is guided collaboratively by international office leaders, Indigenous student service leaders, Indigenous community leaders, and faculty members.

 Latest Publications